-Staring out your window at a world of white right now?
-Consider it an invitation.
-Hiking can be done year-round—with the right gear.
+Hike year-round—if you have the right gear.
 Snowshoes distribute your weight across a larger surface area to keep you from sinking into powder, allowing you to hike well beyond “hiking season” if you live somewhere with four seasons.
 Add in some cold-weather gear that breathes well and break out of hibernation for the best of the fourth season: untouched powder, snowy vistas and empty trails.

 Warm feet while crunching through the snow means more miles and smiles, so look for a cushioned merino wool sock like this one from Darn Tough.
 (It’s a men’s sock, but this women’s offering is similar.)
-The nylon adds durability, while the Lycra helps it retain its shape after you start sweating or after you launder it a few times. $26; S-XL
+The nylon adds durability, while the Lycra helps it retain its shape after you start sweating or after you launder it a few times. $26

-Pair these products with waterproof hiking boots and sunglasses and you’re ready to go.
 Interested in more staff picks and kits?
 Find more Trail Mix collections here.